 For most help, individuals must be a U. S. Citizen or legal resident, have low-income and limited assets and be seeking help with a civil legal issue of the type we handle.
-While most services are available only to low-income individuals and families, special funding enables us to provide assistance to the elderly, those with foreclosure prevention, mortgage default and other housing matters, and tax issues even if you are not low-income.
+Through dedicated funding, we are able to extend extends services beyond low-income individuals and families, in certain legal matters.
+This allows MALS to provide support to the elderly, as well as those seeking foreclosure prevention, mortgage-related concerns, other housing matters, and tax issues, even if you do not fall under the low-income bracket.
 Our staff can provide you with information about your particular situation.

 What we handle

 We may be able to assist with issues relating to: (click on any link below to learn more):

 - Family and Children orders of protection, divorces, conservatorships, guardianships, dependency and neglect, termination of parental rights – read more about:

 - Housing and Real Property Discrimination in housing, landlord-tenant issues, Section 8 or other subsidized housing, repair issues, mortgage default counseling, foreclosure prevention, homeless Veterans services – read more about:

 - Consumer and Individual Rights car purchases, collections, student loans, public utility problems, employment matters, accessibility issues, special education rights, income tax problems – read more about:

 - Health and Benefits Supplemental Security Income (SSI), TennCare, Medicaid, Unemployment Compensation, Veterans benefits, Food Stamps (SNAP) – learn about our Earn Benefits Program

 - Elder Law Issues Medicare, PAE denials, Qualified Income Trust/Millers Trust, Wills, Powers of Attorney, Other Advance Directives, elder abuse issues, including financial exploitation

 What we do not handle